COVID-19 Business Assistance Resources

 COVID-19: International Downtown Association (IDA) Community Discussion - Communications

 Every Friday, IDA will be holding a web-based open discussion with leading IDA member subject matter experts about how their city and their organization is responding to the outbreak.
 The quickly evolving impacts of the novel coronavirus on downtowns, center cities and neighborhood districts have all IDA members reacting in real-time.
-The next webinar will be this Friday, March 27, 2020 on the topic of Communications.
-To register for this webinar Click Here.

 Every Monday, IDA will also hold virtual community discussions aimed at supporting CEOs during the COVID-19 crisis.